-And no American version of John Hume has appeared, or if he has, he is unable to get our attention.
-We are effectively leaderless and rudderless, despite the strident voices from all sides urging us toward further discord and discontent.
-"Clarity of thought, kindness and persistence" is noticeably absent from our present public forum.
+And no American version of John Hume has appeared, or cause for celebrating, not discriminating.
+Racial and ethnic if he has, he is unable to get our attention.
+We are effectively leaderless and rudderless, despite the strident voices from all stereotypes and prejudices are, in a word, unchristian. sides urging us toward further discord and discontent.
+"Clarity Whatever your pigment, if you have such views, you are wrong of thought, kindness and persistence" is noticeably absent and need to change.
+With God's help, you can change and see from our present public forum. your neighbors as God sees, and loves, them.
+Christians refuse In the crisis which triggered the Civil Rights movement half to accept racial divides and understand that there are no races other than the human one.

-In the crisis which triggered the Civil Rights movement half a century ago, Christian leadership emerged.
+a century ago, Christian leadership emerged.
 Martin Luther King and the Southern Christian Leadership Conference steered with Christian principles of non-violence, the oneness of God's family and the equality of everyone's vocation.
 Its goal was to transcend racism and pigment.
 As King put it, his dream was that his children would "be judged, not by the color of their skin but by the content of their character."
 Opposition came not only from those who supported the racist status quo, but also from the movement around Malcolm X, which did not want to transcend race but promoted equality of opportunity, together with an essentially self-segregating African-American community.

-The current Black Lives Matter movement mostly follows Malcolm X. Christian leadership is conspicuously missing.
+The current Black Lives Matter movement mostly follows Malcolm X. Christian leadership is 1.
+As Bono said, he or she would be a great servant, working to bring healing and unity.
+Just as Jesus identifies conspicuously missing.
 Nor is it a Marxist movement, as many contend.
-BLM leaders may see themselves as Marxists-I don't know them- but Marxism is grounded on the solidarity of the proletariat across racial barriers.
-American Communists transcended race long before the rest of the country caught up.
-The BLM movement is much more built on anarchist principles.
-It makes for a movement which can destroy and accuse with righteous fervor but which does not overcome and offers no real solutions, only anger.
-That kind of confrontation eventually causes backlash and attempts to justify bad behavior.
-This is exactly what happened in northern Ireland.
+BLM leaders may see themselves as Marxists-I don't himself as our servant, so Christians lead by being the know them- but Marxism is grounded on the solidarity of servants of the people. the proletariat across racial barriers.
+American Communists 2.
+The Christian leader would relentlessly seek peace, transcended race long before the rest of the country caught advocate only non-violent means, and always act from the up.
+The BLM movement is much more built on anarchist motivation of love. principles.
+It makes for a movement which can destroy and 3.
+The Christian leader works with people to build them up, accuse with righteous fervor but which does not overcome and to reach their potential to love and serve, rather than attacking modern society.